Tecbot3158/le-tba-hacking/README.md

 Here will be scripts to scrape it.

+This project attempts to adhere to [Semantic Versioning](https://semver.org/).

 # TBA API Explained
 Most of the TBA data will be returned in JSON